Project fee from EUR 1,030

-Every Sunday is your day-off.
+Half the week you are free and there is plenty to do.
 Diani offers a huge variety of fun activities such as kite surfing, sky diving, kayaking, Jet ski, micro light flying, deep-sea fishing, golf and of course our famous beach bars, 40 Thieves and Bidi Badu.
 East Africa’s biggest Elephant sanctuary (+250 Elephants!) is only 30 minutes away as well as Shimba Hills National Park, the only place where you can still see the magnificent Sable antelope, not to mention Giraffes, Zebras, Buffalos and a variety of other animals.

 Visit a Maasai village where you will get to experience the daily life of the village.